conan-io/conan-center-index/docs/how_to_add_packages.md

 ## Recipe files structure

 Every entry in the `recipes` folder contains all the files required by Conan to create the binaries for all the versions of one library.
-Those files doesn't depend on any other file in the repository (we are not using `python_requires`) and every pull-request can modify only one of those folders at a time.
+Those files don't depend on any other file in the repository (we are not using `python_requires`) and every pull-request can modify only one of those folders at a time.

 This is the canonical structure of one of these folders, where the same `conanfile.py` recipe is suitable to build all the versions of the library: